PIFSC-Protected-Species-Division/cruise-maps-live/README.md

 machine, first run the `prep.R` script to ensure the folder structure is set up properly and all necessary packages are installed.

-To re-run a day (perhaps the DAS was updated/corrected), just delete that DAS file from the `dasList` data.frame (which keeps track of what has been run).
-Use the following as a guide:
+To re-run a day (perhaps the DAS was updated/corrected), use the `das_reRunPrep.R` script.
+This will remove previous entries for this date from the compiled data outputs and the `dasList` record of which das have been successfully processed.
+After cleaning those up, the full `run.R` script can be re-run and the latest copy of those DAS files will be downloaded and processed.

-    # dasList filename to be modified
-    dasListFile = '~/GitHub/cruise-maps-live/outputs/dasList_OES2303.Rda'
-    # das file to be reprocessed
-    dasFile = 'DASALL.813'

-    # load existing dasList - change this filename as needed
-    load(dasListFile)
-    # view the list of DAS files that have been processed
-    View(dasList)
-    # find the index of the one to rerun and remove it
-    dasFileIdx = which(dasList$name == dasFile)
-    # if it isn't empty, remove that idx and save
-    if (length(dasFileIdx) != 0){
-        dasList = dasList[-which(dasList$name == dasFile),]
-    }
-    # save this new dasList - change filename as needed
-    save(dasList, file = dasListFile)

-    # now re-run whole script

-To re-run all days, just delete the `dasList.Rda` file from the ‘outputs’ folder.
+To re-run all days, delete the `dasList*.Rda` file from the ‘outputs’ folder and all the `compiled*.Rda` files from the ‘data’ folder (e.g., `compiledDetections_OES2303.Rda`).

 ## Plot Examples